MohamedYehiaAliA/DotNetTest/README.md

 4- Provide a good code structure: Models | Controllers

-5- Create the following Models: A store can have multiple products
+5- Create the following 2 Models:
 Product:
 		ProductName

 		Price

 		Stock

 		IsActive

 Store:
 		Address

 		Name

+A store can have multiple products

 6- migrate the models to databse using Code first database migration

 7- Create APIs for:
 	List/Add/Edit/Delete Products

-8- Create your tests for the apis using postman
+8- tests your apis using postman (download it if you dont have)